 My travels have brought me to many parks around the world with many interesting signs.
 Sometimes these were not intended to be amusing but poor translation has resulted in unintentional humour.
 However, this sign made me laugh for two reasons; first, it implies that theft of wildlife might be a problem in this particular area.
 Second, it advises potential thieves that they need only transport the wildlife outside the bounds of Europe to be immune from potential detection.
 One can only wonder whether a prosecution would result from a bird naturally migrating to another location.

-Anyway, humour aside, there was but one reason for visiting the park today, and that was Cobra (#907), the latest of the so-called bobsled coasters from Gerstlauer.
+Anyway, humour aside, there was one primary reason for visiting Paultons Park today, and that was Cobra (#907), the latest of the so-called bobsled coasters from Gerstlauer.
 The only thing wrong with these rides is the name, as a bobsled refers to something completely different; the name wild mouse would be infinitely more appropriate.
 Be that as it may, this model feels much the same as the others; a good family level attraction, easy enough for children to enjoy while powerful enough for teenagers and adults too.
 In short, a winner.